ProactiveProgrammers/integer-squaring-starter/writing/reflection.md

 TODO: Use a fenced code block to provide the output for this command.

-- `poetry run square --approach for --dir input --file numbers.txt`
+- `poetry run square --approach while --dir input --file numbers.txt`

 ### Use an Itemized List to Provide the First Three Squared Integers in the Output Lists